TathergangBrathering/Alphabetazation/draft/coders-medley.md

   [F C G Am | F C G Am | F C G Am | F C E]
   My build slave the only one that messages me
-  My shell console the only thing that's blinking with me Sometimes I wish someone out there would hack me Till then I code alone...
+  My shell console the only thing that's blinking at me Sometimes I wish someone out there would hack me Till then I code alone...